 The seeds of Cirsium can be sown in either autumn or after the last frost of spring.
 They should be sown at a depth of 0.12 inches (3 mm).
 If grown indoors first, Cirsium takes about 2 to 3 weeks to germinate at 70 to 75 degrees Fahrenheit (21 to 24 degrees Celsius).
 The seedlings should be planted outdoors in early spring when it is still possible to get a frost with a spacing of about 2 feet (60 cm).

-Cirsium thrives in full sun and poor, average, or reaches soil that is moist but well-drained.
+Cirsium thrives in full sun and poor, average, or reaches moist but well-drained soil.
 Plants require little care, but deadheading limits their tendency to self-sow.
-They generally self-sow only in moderation, and unlike weedy thistles, the seedlings are easy to pull up.
+They generally self-sow only in moderation, and the seedlings are easy to pull up, unlike weedy thistles.
 Use Thistles in mixed beds, herb gardens, or meadow-like plantings.